-Translation: an investment advisor that does not have a place of business in Texas (for example) and does not have more than five clients in Texas may not be required by Texas to register or become licensed there.
+Translation: an investment adviser that does not have a place of business in Texas (for example) and does not have more than five clients in Texas may not be required by Texas to register or become licensed there.
 A place of business in Texas or more than five clients residing in Texas nullifies the de minimis exemption.

-What this doesn’t mean is that Texas has no jurisdictional authority whatsoever over such an investment advisor.
+What this doesn’t mean is that Texas has no jurisdictional authority whatsoever over such an investment adviser.
 To the contrary – and this is the open door I referred to earlier – Texas actually retains quite a bit of authority to, among other things: